warhornmedia/child-training-trumbull/README.md

 NEED TO ADD A DESCRIPTION HERE

-Available for your reading pleasure here:
+Available for your reading pleasure here: https://warhornmedia.github.io/child-training-trumbull/
-FIX ME